North Carolina School Counselor Certification

 • $100 out-of-state application fee, payable through the online licensure system

-If you have questions about your out-of-state application, contact the licensure office at 800-577-7994 during normal business hours, or via email at [email protected].
+For questions about out-of-state applications, contact the licensure office at 800-577-7994 or [email protected].

 North Carolina School Counseling Certification Resources